kaohl/masters-thesis-software-evaluation/README.md

 >
 > Take care to add all parameters from the start.

+> [!TIP]
+> In contrast, adding additional values for existing parameters can be done at any time to extend the dataset and the analysis.

 ## Procedure
 Note that the `--x-location' argument is optional and defaults to 'experiments'.
 ```